 Step 2.
 Click "This PC", right-click on C: drive and select "Properties".

 Step 3.
-In Disk Cleanup, select the fils you want to delete and click "OK".
+In Disk Cleanup, select the files you want to delete and click "OK".

-If Windows installation files (Windows.old folder) shows up, check and delete it.
+If Windows installation files (Windows.old folder) show up, check and delete them.
 This will help to free up a huge space in C: drive.

 As you know that temporary files generated by Windows OS may also take up huge space on the system C: drive.
 You can also try to delete the temporary files so as to resolve the C drive full issue.
 Some steps to delete the Temp files on different Windows OS may differ: